What to Wear to a Photoshoot

 If you don’t wish to waste your precious time waiting for these marks to disappear, you should put on something loose and comfy.
 Nobody is going to see you in these outfits anyways.

 Remember, the color of your clothes should flatter your complexion.
-Oversaturated and vibrant shades can turn pale models into a pallid ghost.
+Oversaturated and vibrant shades can turn pale models into pallid ghosts.
 On the other hand, toneless outfits drain all the color from pictures making them look as dull as dishwater.
-We will help you to find a golden mean between too much and not enough during our consultation (which come with each session!).
+We will help you to find a golden mean between too much and not enough during our consultation (which comes with each session!).

 Choose Your Clothes Wisely